-Since 2016, The Healing Trust has funded sabbaticals for nonprofit CEO/EDs based on the firm belief that the healing and wholeness of the people who provide services matter just as much as the clients they serve.
-We want to exist in a world where all people live with their needs compassionately met, including the needs of rest, freedom, and joy.
-Sabbaticals are one tool to help meet those needs.
+At The Healing Trust, we believe in the importance of rest and its necessity for compassionate and imaginative leadership.
+We've offered a Sabbatical Grant Program since 2016, based on the firm belief that the healing and wholeness of the people who provide services matter just as much as the clients they serve.
+We envision a world where all people live with their needs compassionately met, including the needs of rest, freedom, and joy-sabbaticals are one tool to help meet those needs.